-Executive from major corporations liable to launch or manage a business unit or a company, or take over the management of a family business
+Executives from major corporations liable to launch or manage a business unit or a company, or take over the management of a family business.

-Engineer, doctor, or researcher who wish to improve his managerial skills and his ability to innovate
+Engineers, doctors, or researchers who wish to improve their managerial skills and propel their ability to innovate.

 - Future leaders implement soft skill tools to maximize the team's commitment and performance